couchbaselabs/Android-Couchbase/README.markdown

 These instructions require you to have installed Eclipse and the Android SDK, the [Android developer website](http://developer.android.com/sdk/installing.html) has instructions.

-## Running the Demo app

-### Get the main repository

-    git clone git://github.com/couchbaselabs/Android-Couchbase.git
-    git clone git://github.com/couchbaselabs/Android-Demo.git

-Import both the libcouch-android and Android-Demo projects into your workbench with File -> Import -> General -> Existing Projects into Workspace and browse to the location you checked out the repositories into.

-You will need to do a clean build, Project -> Clean and choose both libcouch-android CouchApp

-You should now be able to run CouchApp by right clicking on the CouchApp project and choosing Run As -> Android Application

 ## Building a new application

+First you need to download Android-Couchbase

+    git clone git://github.com/couchbase/Android-Couchbase.git

+And ensure its opened in eclipse (`File -> Import -> Existing Projects`)

+Then start a new Android project `File -> New Project -> Android Project` and follow the wizard.

-Start a new Android project, right click your new project -> Properties -> Android and on the lower libraries panel press "Add" and select the LibCouch project
+You will need to add some dependancies so your project can see Android-Couchbase.
+Right click your project and select `Properties -> Android` and on the lower libraries panel press "Add" and select the LibCouch project.

-Copy assets/release-0.1.tgz.jpg from LibCouch/assets into your projects assets directory
+Copy `assets/couchbase-$RELEASE_VERSION.tgz.jpg` from Android-Couchbase/assets into your projects assets directory

-back in the properties dialog pick Java Build Path -> Libraries and Add JARS, navigate to LibCouch/lib and choose both commons-compress-1.0.jar and commons-io.2.0.1.jar
+back in the properties dialog pick Java Build Path -> Libraries and Add JARS, navigate to LibCouch/lib and choose `commons-io.2.0.1.jar`

 Inside your AndroidManifest.xml you will need the following definitions inside the <manifest> tag